 Winter is soon to come.
 The roots have been dug, garlic planted, wood stacked and ready. this is the "going within" time of year at least after the holiday season.
 I love to research and study and play with make new formulas.

 But it is a time of stillness.
 And there are plants that specific nourish that quiet inner strength in us, that gives us the ability to stand on our own feet while still staying in relationship. this is a good time of year to gather strength and cultivate ourselves, just like the seeds waiting in the earth for spring's emergence.

 Here are a few of my favorite go to plants in my winter.
-Not so much for staying well as for staying strong and calm and truly well in body, heart and mind.
+Not so much for just staying immune strong but as also to keep me calm and truly well in body, heart and mind.

 Ashwaganda because it is strenthening but calming and tension relieving. it aids sleep which I think is so important in this season of renewal.